Learning Outcomes

 Confidentiality, Legal Professional Privilege, and Tipping Off

-Solicitors owe a duty of confidentiality to their clients, but this is overridden by the legal obligation to report under POCA.
+Solicitors owe a duty of confidentiality to their clients, but this is overridden where disclosure is required or permitted by law (e.g. authorised disclosures under POCA).

 Key Term: Legal Professional Privilege (LPP)

-A protection that exempts certain communications between a lawyer and client from disclosure, unless used to further a crime or fraud.Key Term: Tipping Off
+A protection that exempts certain communications between a lawyer and client from disclosure, notably for legal advice or litigation; it does not apply where communications are made with the intention of furthering a crime or fraud.Key Term: Tipping Off

-The offence of informing a client or third party that a SAR has been made or that an investigation is underway, where this is likely to prejudice the investigation.
+The offence of informing a client or third party that a SAR has been made or that an investigation is contemplated or underway, where this is likely to prejudice the investigation.

 Worked Example 1.1